whoisVK/know-ur-ip/README.md

 ```Shell
 kubectl apply -f ip-service.yml
 ```
-4. Open the browser and check with the NodePort Ip:30001 , you should be able to see the ip and timestamp in the JSON format.
+4. Open the browser and check with the [http://<REMOTE_ADDR>:30001](http://<REMOTE_ADDR>:30001) , you should be able to see the ip and timestamp in the JSON format.
-5. If that doesnt work then we can also port forward to the specific ip and check, which in this case is should open with localhost:3000
+5. If that doesnt work then we can also port forward to the specific ip and check, which in this case is should open with http://localhost:3000

 ```Shell
 kubectl port-forward svc/ip-service 3000 --address 0.0.0.0